joeldipops/StealthJrpg/README.md

 ## Shared Stats

 ### Vulnerabilities
 There won't be any elemental rock-papper-scissors here, but instead a focus on status/debuff vulnerabilities.
-Each enemy will be some combination of the below for each status condition
+Each enemy will be some combination of the below for each status condition, and the game will give some indication of which one it is when the attack makes contact.
 | level | chance |
 | --|-- |
 | immune | 0% |